AlexArcPy/python-for-gis-progression-path/README.md

   * Learn what [`scipy.spatial`](https://docs.scipy.org/doc/scipy/reference/spatial.html) can do for your GIS work
   * Read [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) and [Python for Computational Science and Engineering](https://www.southampton.ac.uk/~fangohr/training/python/pdfs/Python-for-Computational-Science-and-Engineering.pdf) (free book)

+* Learn about using machine learning with Python:
+  * Start using [scikit-learn](http://scikit-learn.org/) for various GIS-related operations such as data classification and regression as well as [scikit-image](http://scikit-image.org/) for image processing (e.g., satellite imagery recognition).

 * Learn about creating and parsing HTML:
   * Parse and construct HTML pages with Python using [`BeautifulSoup`](https://launchpad.net/beautifulsoup).
 Having this skill would be handy when a web page should be searched for some information and loaded into a GIS dataset or when you are building HTML reports
   * Learn how the [`registrant`](https://github.com/AlexArcPy/registrant) package reports information about the Esri geodatabase contents